lalithdharan/sales-insights-dashboard/README.md

 # sales-insights-dashboard
 complete sales insights of a company
-(the link to the vedio file is give in the word document along with the description of the dashboard)
+(the link to the vedio file is given in the word document along with the description of the dashboard)